Sham206/structural-health-monitoring-system/README.md

-Project Summary
-This project simulates a Structural Health Monitoring system that uses sensor data and machine learning to detect potential damage in structures.
-By analyzing vibration, strain, displacement, temperature, and humidity data, the system predicts damage risks and provides real-time alerts.
-It helps improve maintenance decisions and prevents structural failures.
+Structural Health Monitoring (SHM) System is an intelligent platform designed to simulate, detect, and predict structural damage using sensor data and machine learning.
+It leverages vibration, strain, displacement, temperature, and humidity readings to assess the health of structures, providing real-time alerts to support preventive maintenance and enhance safety.

+Overview

+This project aims to improve structural safety by:

+Generating synthetic sensor data representing real-world conditions

+Simulating damage risk based on combined sensor metrics

+Using machine learning (Random Forest) to classify damage status

+Providing visual insights into feature importance for the model

+Offering a simple web interface for interaction and real-time damage prediction

-Languages Used
+Languages Used:

-Front end : HTML, CSS
+Front End : HTML, CSS
-Backend : Python (Flask, scikit-learn, pandas, numpy, matplotlib)
+Backend : Python